New Zealand is now at Alert Level 4. Find out what this means for you here.

 “Our work helps people to engage in kaitiakitanga (guardianship) of the marine environment and opens the eyes of young people to what needs to be done to help improve and maintain the health of our waters,” says Stew.
 “We have been inspired by groups such as Sustainable Coastlines, who have had a huge influence on peoples’ perceptions of the marine environment.
 We hope we are doing this locally, and have been recognised by DOC and the councils as valuable additions to the conservation effort in the top of the South.”

-The short-term goal of Tasman Bay Guardians is to attain Charitable Trust Status and gain funding to help them manage their activities, including creating an artificial reef on the Abel Tasman coast.
+Tasman Bay Guardians has recently attrained Charitable Trust Status which will help them to gain funding to manage their activities, including creating an artificial reef on the Abel Tasman coast.

 Long-term, the aim is to train up rangitahi (youth) to be conservationists, educators, and leaders; creating jobs and increasing awareness in the wider community of solution-based management of our marine ecosystems.
 “We want to help everyone care for the water,” says Stew.